Bromocriptine 2.5 mg tablets

 When dose reduction or discontinuation of this drug is necessary, the dose should be gradually reduced.
 Rapid dose reduction or discontinuation may cause a neuroleptic malignant syndrome.
 In addition, rapid dose reduction or discontinuation of dopamine receptor agonists may cause drug withdrawal syndrome (characterized by apathy, anxiety, depression, fatigue, sweating, pain, etc.).

 Children and Adolescents (aged 7-17)

-Clinical studies for BROMOCRIPTINE did not include sufficient numbers of subjects ages 65 and above to determine whether the elderly respond differently from younger subjects.
-However, other reported clinical experiences, including post-marketing reporting of adverse events have identified no differenced in response or tolerability between elderly and younger patients.
+Clinical studies for bromocriptine did not include sufficient numbers of subjects ages 65 and above to determine whether the elderly respond differently from younger subjects.
+However, other reported clinical experiences, including post-marketing reporting of adverse events have identified no differences in response or tolerability between elderly and younger patients.

 Caution is required in patients who are on concomitant therapy with, or have recently been treated with drugs that can alter blood pressure.

 Although there is no conclusive evidence of an interaction between bromocriptine and other ergot alkaloids, concomitant use of bromocriptine with these medications during the puerperium is not recommended (see also Section 4.4, Special Warnings and Precautions).